-One of the nations that has influenced the Caribbean cuisine is of course the closest, the USA.
-Referred to in many islands simply as “pie”, macaroni cheese is standard fare and always a winner, especially with children.
+One of the nations that have influenced the Caribbean cuisine is, of course, the closest, the USA.
+Referred to in many islands simply as “pie,” macaroni cheese is standard fare and always a winner, especially with children.

-There are several variations to this dish.
-Adding 2-3 tablespoons of tomato ketchup or tomato salsa gives a nice orange colour and added flavour.
+There are several variations of this dish.
+Adding 2-3 tablespoons of tomato ketchup or tomato salsa gives a nice orange color and added flavor.

 You will need the following ingredients: